Adyg/ansible-selenium-setup/README.md

 ------------------
 1. A [Sendgrid](https://sendgrid.com/) account and it's API credentials
 2. A [Twilio](https://www.twilio.com/) account and it's API crendetials and phone number
-3. A server that you are able to SSH to (the Client machine)
+3. A fresh server that you are able to SSH to (the Client machine)

 SETUP: Control machine setup